Set up monitoring before your Proxmox host melts down at 2am.

 - Open

-http://192.168.100.40:3000in your browser - Login with
+http://192.168.100.40:3000 - Login with

-- Enter Dashboard ID:
+- Dashboard ID:

-- Select Prometheus as the datasource
+- Select Prometheus as datasource

 - Click Import